mitre/emass_client/src/typescript_client/README.md

 // Load the TestApi module
 import { TestApi } from 'emass_client/dist/api';

-// Create and initialize a TestApi instances Axios Configuration for proper parameters configurations) const testApi = new TestApi(configuration, configuration.basePath, axiosInstances);
+// Create and initialize a TestApi instances (references Axios Configuration for proper parameters configurations) const testApi = new TestApi(configuration, configuration.basePath, axiosInstances);

 // Invoke the endpoint